ABU Robocon

-The ABU Asia-Pacific Robot Contest (ABU Robocon) is an Asian-Oceanian college robot competition, founded in 2002 by Asia-Pacific Broadcasting Union.
+The ABU Asia-Pacific Robot Contest, commonly known as ABU Robocon, is an Asian-Oceanian college robot competition, founded in 2002 by Asia-Pacific Broadcasting Union.
 In the competition robots compete to complete a task within a set period of time.
-The contest aims to create friendship among young people with similar interests who will lead their countries in the 21st century, as well as help advance engineering and broadcasting technologies in the region.
+The contest aims to build friendship among young people with similar interests who will lead their countries in the 21st century, as well as help advance engineering and broadcasting technologies in the region.
 The event is broadcast in many countries through ABU member broadcasters.

 History and format

 ABU Robocon extended the concept from NHK Robocon which started in 1991 and restricted to teams from Japan only.